Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

 Quick question: Does anyone really enjoy shopping for a new foundation?
 Sometimes, it can feel close to impossible to find that one shade that actually matches your skin tone—we’ve all been there.
-And of course, using one that’s not quite right can lead to your skin looking ghostly or orange, depending on just how off your pick is.
+And of course, using one that’s not quite right can lead to your skin looking ghostly or orange, depending on just how off your pick is, and can throw off your entire makeup look.
 To help make finding your foundation match a little easier, it’s all about knowing your skin tone.
-Nope, it turns out that’s not quite as simple as holding a foundation up to your face and seeing what looks good—or swatching one on the back of your hand.
-Your skin tone and undertone are what help determine what shade may complement you the most.
-Here, find out how to determine your skin tone and undertone, and how to find the best foundation shade match for you.
+Nope, it turns out it’s not quite as simple as holding a foundation up to your face and seeing what looks good—or swatching one on the back of your hand.
+Your skin tone and undertone are what help determine what face makeup shades will be your best matches.
+Here, find out how to determine your skin tone and undertone, in order to help find the best foundation for you.

 Your skin tone refers to the natural color of your complexion, and this can range from fair to deep.
-Here’s how to tell what you skin tone you are.
+Here’s how to tell what your skin tone is:

 If you have a fair skin tone…you’ve probably been described as having porcelain skin a time or two in your life.